 A record of the history of the residential occupation of the Kemp Town Estate since its inception to 1970

 Records are arranged in streets.
-In each street page you can find full lists of residents by house, by year and census reports of each house (every 10 years).
+In each street page you can find full lists of residents by house and by year taken from contemporary Street Directories and Rate Books.
+Where known the name of the builder(s) of each house has been included.
+You can also access Census Reports of each house (every 10 years).
+The information included is aaccurate as possible at the time of publishing.
 Click on House Histories to find more information about each property.

 This archive is a work in progress and additional information is very welcome.
 Please use the ‘Contact us’ box if you have a contribution.
 More House Histories, articles, illustrations and ‘Remarkable Visitors’ will be added.
 All information is deemed correct at the time of publishing.
 2018

 Recently published: WILLIAM CONINGHAM AT 6.LEWES CRESCENT.
 BALLROOM PICTURES AT 31 SUSSEX SQUARE.
 A WELL AT 2 SUSSEX SQUARE.
 AN IMPORTANT DRAIN AT 36 SUSSEX SQUARE.

 THE ENCLOSURES CAME FIRST!